Device Platforms & Business Models

-Examples cover a variety of device platforms (PC, game console, mobile device, wearable, Augmented/Virtual Reality, etc.) and companies (Intel, Microsoft, Apple, Google, Samsung, Xiaomi, Amazon, Facebook, Nintendo, Sony, Dolby, Qualcomm, Nokia, ARM, TSMC, nVidia, Garmin, GoPro, and numerous startups).
+Examples cover a variety of device platforms (PC, game console, mobile device, wearable, Augmented/Virtual Reality, etc.) and companies (Intel, Microsoft, Apple, Google, Samsung, Huawei, Amazon, Facebook, Nintendo, Sony, Dolby, Qualcomm, Nokia, ARM, TSMC, nVidia, Garmin, and numerous startups).

 Strategy in Practice is required.